AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 >
 >Consider the following situations before completing the steps in this article.
 >
->* **Adobe recommends transitioning to a modern cloud destination rather than upgrading SFTP, if possible.**
+>* **Adobe recommends transitioning to a modern cloud destination rather than upgrading to SFTP, if possible.**
 >FTP and SFTP are legacy destination types.
-Rather than upgrading FTP accounts to SFTP and rotating SFTP passphrases as described in this article, Adobe recommends moving to a modern cloud destination type (such as Amazon S3, Google Cloud Platform, or Azure), which provide a higher level of security.
+Rather than upgrading FTP accounts to SFTP and rotating SFTP passphrases as described in this article, Adobe recommends moving to a modern cloud destination type (such as Amazon S3, Google Cloud Platform, or Azure).
+These cloud destinations provide a higher level of security.
 For more information, see [Configure cloud import and export accounts](https://experienceleague.adobe.com/en/docs/analytics/components/locations/configure-import-accounts).
 >
 >* **If FTP and SFTP accounts are used exclusively for Classifications, migrate to Classification sets.**
->If your FTP account is used exclusively for Classifications, you should migrate from the **Classifications importer** to **Classification sets**, rather than upgrading FTP accounts to SFTP and rotating SFTP passphrases as described in this article.
+>If your FTP or SFTP account is used exclusively for Classifications, you should migrate from the **Classifications importer** to **Classification sets**, rather than upgrading FTP accounts to SFTP and rotating SFTP passphrases as described in this article.
 The Classification importer will be deprecated and no longer accessible after **August 31, 2026**.
 For more information, see [Classification sets overview](https://experienceleague.adobe.com/en/docs/analytics/components/classifications/sets/overview).

+## Upgrade FTP servers to use SFTP

+>[!IMPORTANT]
 >
->* **Coordinate with any third-party partners if FTP data is delivered to them.**
->If your FTP data is delivered to a third-party partner (for example, a consulting firm or Adobe Analytics vendor), coordinate with them before following the steps in this article.
+>If your FTP data is delivered to a third-party partner (for example, a consulting firm or analytics vendor), coordinate with them before following the steps in this article.

-## Upgrade FTP servers to use SFTP

 ### Step 1: Generate a public/private key pair and upload the public key to your existing FTP server

-This section describes how to generate a public/private key pair that is used by your organization to download data from the FTP server.
+This section describes how to generate a public/private key pair that is used by your organization to _download_ data from the FTP server.

 >[!NOTE]
 >
->In a future section, you will generate a second public/private key pair that is used by Adobe for uploading data to the FTP server.
+>In a future section, you will generate a second public/private key pair that is used by Adobe to _upload_ data to the FTP server.

 To set up secure transfer with your FTP server:

-1. Log in to the Workstation where you download data from the FTP server.
+1. Log in to the workstation where you download data from the FTP server.

 1. Generate a public/private key pair to use for secure transfer: